UK Real Estate Taxes

 Note that dwellings owned by a purchaser include those owned anywhere in the world.

-Taxes on Acquisition - SDLT is payable on the purchase, at rates up to 5%.
 VAT at 20% may also be chargeable.
-If the property is a freehold acquired less than three years after construction, VAT will be chargeable.
-Otherwise, the seller may have opted to charge VAT (because he is then able to reclaim VAT charged to him).
+If the property is a freehold acquired less than three years after construction, VAT will be chargeable at 0%.
+Otherwise, the seller may have opted to charge VAT (Because he is then able to reclaim VAT charged to him).
 However, in either case, VAT may not apply if the purchase constitutes the supply of a property letting business to someone intending to continue that business or is sold as part of the assets of a business transferred as a going concern, and the buyer fulfils certain conditions.

-A new regime applies to individuals, trustees and companies (including non-residents) who realise a profit or gain from a disposal of any UK land on or after 5 July 2016 if any of four conditions is met.
+Individuals (including non-residents) who realise a profit or gain from a disposal of any UK land on or after 5 July 2016 are subject to tax as if on a trading profit if any of four conditions is met.
 They are:

 A - The main purpose, or one of the main purposes, of acquiring the land was to realise a profit or gain from disposing of it.